Icinga/icinga2/doc/3-monitoring-basics.md

 # <a id="monitoring-basics"></a> Monitoring Basics

 This part of the Icinga 2 documentation provides an overview of all the basic monitoring concepts you need to know to run Icinga 2.
+Keep in mind these examples are made with a linux server in mind, if you are using Windows you will need to change the services accordingly.
+See the [ITL reference](7-icinga-template-library.md#windows-plugins) for further information.

 ## <a id="hosts-services"></a> Hosts and Services